RoboJackets/pcb-contest/RULES.md

 ## Submission Materials

 ## GitHub Repository
 All files for submission should be on GitHub in your own reposistory.
-A link to this reposistory will be submitted at the end of contest.
+A link to this reposistory will be submitted at the end of contest using a Google form.
 Details on GitHub setup is in [Getting Started](#getting-started).

 ## Required Files
 - EAGLE Schematic (.sch) file